 What is SMA?

 Spinal Muscular Atrophy (SMA) is genetic disorder causing severe muscle weakness.
-The vast majority of children with SMA, like Getty, are born with weak muscles.
-The lack of muscle strength affectes the ability to move, cough, swallow, and even breathe.
+The vast majority of children with SMA, like Getty, are born with weaker muscles.
+The lack of muscle strength affects the ability to move, cough, swallow, and even breathe.
 The weakness gets worse over time, usually leading to breathing problems which can be life threatening.

 There is no cure or treatment for SMA.
 The lifespan with SMA is seldom longer than 2 years.

 - SMA is the #1 genetic killer of young children.

 - SMA occurs in nearly 1 in 6,000 births.

 - 1 in 40 people, or nearly 10 million Americans, UNKNOWINGLY carries the gene responsible for SMA.
 Few have any known family history.

 - SMA does not discriminate based on race, ethnicity, or gender.

 - There is no treatment and no cure, but there is hope because the National Institutes of Health (NIH) selected SMA as the disease closest to treatment of more than 600 neurological disorders.